nemac/climate-by-location/README.md

 ### Widget Methods

+#### `ClimateByLocationWidget.when_areas(area_type, state, area_id)` (static)

+This method returns a promise which resolves with an array of objects like `{ "area_id": "37021", "area_type": "county", "area_label": "Buncombe County", "state": "NC" }`.
+For non-county areas the `state` value is not present.
+The `area_type` parameter may be one of 'county', 'state', or 'island', or null.
+The `state` parameter may be a two-letter state abbreviation, or none.
+The `area_id` parameter may be any single id for an area (useful when looking up labels / states for a specific area).

+Note that HI is not available as a 'state' and is instead broken into two 'island' areas.

-#### `ClimateByLocationWidget.get_variables(frequency, unitsystem, region)`
+#### `ClimateByLocationWidget.when_variables(frequency, unitsystem, area_id)` (static)

-This method returns an array of the ids and titles of all the climate variables for the given frequency in the given region; frequency should be one of the strings "annual", "monthly", or "seasonal", unitsystem should be "metric" or "english", and region should be a fips code for a state or county (or borough for Alaska).
+This method returns a promise which resolves with an array of the ids and titles of all the climate variables for the given frequency in the given region; `frequency` should be one of the strings 'annual', 'monthly', or 'seasonal', unitsystem should be "metric" or "english", and `area_id` should be an id from an area obtained via `ClimateByLocationWidget.when_areas()`.

+#### `ClimateByLocationWidget.when_frequencies(area_id)` (static)

+This method returns a promise which resolves with an array of the ids and titles of all frequencies ('annual, 'monthly', or 'seasonal') for the given area, as not all areas support all frequencies.

-#### `cbl_instance.download_image(anchor_el)`
+#### `cbl_instance.download_image(anchor_el)` (instance)

   This function that the containing application may call in its click event handling code for an `<a>` element, in order to modify that `<a>` element so that clicking on it will download the current canvas image.
 The first argument should be the `<a>` element to modify.